warp-contracts/academy/warp-academy-docs/docs/syncer/introduction.md

 To qualify for Syncer's inclusion, interactions must satisfy **two conditions**:

 - Syncer waits for 10 blocks before downloading transactions and interactions.
 - Syncer demands consensus from 10 out of 15 internally selected network nodes, based on sync timing and performance.
+More details on the schema, [*here*.] (/docs/syncer/internals/peer-handling)

 #### High Level Syncer Workflow